Cold storage.

 12/8 Erasure Coding.

-Random Access.
+Random access.

-Affordable, low maintenance.
+Low cost, low maintenance.

 Subscribe for tips and info